Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 Link too in the [wiki's page](https://github.com/Clauvin/World_Warriors_Relics/wiki/Game-Modifiers).

-# Ever Changing Current Roadmap (yes, this can change depending of circunstances)

-1. Create a relic based in Ryu, for basic testing and getting the hang of modding relics for Slay The Spire.
-Focus in mechanics and avoiding bugs, not graphics. - Done in v0.1.
-2. Relics inspired by Ryu, Ken, Chun Li and Guile. - Done in v0.11.
-3. Add Custom Modifiers (and other small stuff) related with the major theme. - Done in v0.11.
-4. Small improvement in FX and relic images, polishing of content in general. - Done.
-5. Mod release!
-Release at Github and Steam. (all future milestones, when finished, shall have proper releases) - Done.

-- (thanks to rl issues, a pause will be made in this mod's development but 16 relics will be done already when finishing the fourth milestone)

-6. Relics inspired by Cammy, Dhalsim, Blanka, Zangief and as a guest, Valerie from Fantasy Strike. - Blanka won't enter.
-7. Focus in Akuma's inspired relic. - Done in 6.
-8. Bug fixing and polish. - Done. :)
-9. Final version of relic's graphics. - In progress.
-10. v1.0 release :)

 # Requirements

 Slay The Spire 2.0, Mod The Spire 3.11.0+, BaseMod 5.15.1+ and StSLib 1.17.1+ (when needed, the requirements will be updated to more recent versions of the game and libraries)